alegonz/baikal/docs/src/examples.rst

     # 2nd level classifier
     ExtraTreesClassifier = make_step(sklearn.ensemble.ExtraTreesClassifier)

-The rest of the stack is build exactly the same as in the naive example.
+The rest of the stack is built exactly the same as in the naive example.

 .. container:: toggle